Flood-Excess-Volume/RiverDon/README.md

 ## Python analysis floods: River Don 207/2019 in Sheffield/Rotherham, River Aire 2015 Leeds/Armley (WORK IN PROGRESS)

 Contributors: Onno Bokhove with Zheming Zhang, extending code by Abbey Chapman and Mary Saunders (https://github.com/Rivers-Project-2018/).
 This work was first published in a report for the summer 2020 Data Science project at the School of Mathematics of the University of Leeds --report upload pending.
+Last update: 22-06-2021 by Onno.

 See latest version in subfolder ```Pythoncode```.
 Copy files therein and run ```rivergentest.py``` after choosing the parameters/river flood therein by setting ```(nriver,nratingc,nriverflag)```.
 It has examples of River Aire flood 2015 at Leeds/Armley, River Don floods 2007/2019 at Sheffield Hadfields and Rotherham.